|

 and X-Yn will react with each other to maximise

-and minimise electronegativty difference, as discussed the page: Why
+and minimise electronegativity difference, as discussed on this page of The Chemogenesis web book: Why

 Do Chemical Reactions Happen?, here.